metetuy/iWatched_AndroidApp/README.md

 ## ✨ Features

-### 🎯 Personalized Recommendations
-- **Genre Selection**: Customize your experience by selecting your preferred movie genres.
-- **Smart Algorithm**: Get tailored movie recommendations based on your preferences and viewing history.

 ### 🔍 Powerful Discovery
 - **Intuitive Swiping**: Discover new movies with a Tinder-like swiping interface.
 - **Rich Details**: View comprehensive information including ratings, synopsis, and genre tags.